kerolesibraheem/Sales_analysis/README.md

 ## Tools and Technologies Used:
 - Excel for creating interactive data visualizations and dashboards.
 - Power Query for data transformation.
+- Pivot Tables for summarize, analyze, and visualize the data.